RhinoSecurityLabs/dsnap/README.md

 No snapshots found, create one? [y/N]: y
 Creating snapshot for Instance(s): i-01f0841393cd39f06 /dev/sdb, Volume: vol-0a1aab48b0bc3039d
 Waiting for snapshot to complete.
-Output Path: /cwd/output.img
+Output Path: /cwd/snap-0dbb0347f47e38b96.img
 Cleaning up snapshot: snap-0543a8681adce0086
 ```

 ### Mounting in Vagrant
 This requires virtualbox to be installed. dsnap init will write a Vagrantfile to the current directory that can be used to mount a specific downloaded snapshot.
+Conversion to a VDI disk is handled in the Vagrantfile, it will look for the disk file specified in the IMAGE environment variable, convert it to a VDI using `VBoxManage convertdd`.
+The resulting VDI is destroyed when the Vagrant box is, however the original raw .img file will remain and can be reused as needed.

 ```
 % dsnap init
-% IMAGE=snap-0543a8681adce0086 vagrant up
+% IMAGE=snap-0543a8681adce0086.img vagrant up
 % vagrant ssh
 ```